esteinig/sketchy/README.md

 * Ondov et al. (2016) - `Mash`
 * Ondov et al. (2019) - `Mash Screen`

-### `sketchy stream`
+#### `sketchy stream`

-Because streaming is slower than screening, I tend to use this more in cases where extremely few reads are available (< 100) or when streaming is actually required (not that often) - the diagnostic plots help to see if it's a hopeless case, usually.
-However, in some edge cases the streaming utility can be quite useful - for instance, while preference scores were low, we confirmed a cystic fibrosis *S. aureus* re-infection and some barcoded isolates from < 10 reads.
+Streaming genomic neighbor typing heuristic that implements `mash dist`, the sum of shared hashes and reference sketches with `Mash`.
+Because streaming is slower than screening for completed sequence runs, I tend to use this more in cases where extremely few reads are available (< 100) or when streaming is actually required (not that often).
+However, in some edge cases the streaming utility can be quite useful - for instance, while preference scores were low, we confirmed a cystic fibrosis *S. aureus* re-infection and some barcoded isolates from < 10 reads, which was not possible with the `screen` utility.

 `Sketchy's` streaming utility can be run through a wrapper in the `Python client` which is only suitable for completed read files.
 Read streams and online sequencing runs should be served with the `Rust CLI` (see below).